bihealth/sodar-server/docs_manual/source/app_samplesheets_browse.rst

 track hubs, see :ref:`app_samplesheets_irods_ticket`.

-Common assay level collections for all projects consists of *Results and Reports* and *Misc Files*.
+Common assay level collections for all projects consists of :guilabel:`Results and Reports` and :guilabel:`Misc Files`.
 Other collections may be included for specific assay types.
 For more details, see :ref:`metadata_advanced`.

 .. figure:: _static/app_samplesheets/assay_shortcuts.png
     :align: center